 Being in touch with guests builds trust and loyalty.
 There are many ways to keep them informed without relying on employees to send texts and make phone calls.

 Sometimes guests have questions about their reservation before their visit or maybe you want to get in touch with them.
 They may want to know if you can accommodate a particular diet or help them mark a special occasion.
 Manage these communications and more right in OpenTable with Direct Messaging.
 Ping guests after their meal if they left a scarf behind or provide some follow-up information about the wine they enjoyed.

 Automated email campaigns

-Connecting with guests via their inbox can help you develop an ongoing relationship with them.
+Connecting with guests via their inbox can help to develop an ongoing relationship with them.
 These notes can be personalized based on what you’ve learned from their visits.
-For example, you can remind them to make reservations for upcoming birthdays and anniversaries or alert them to a special event that aligns with their interests.
+For example, remind them to make reservations for upcoming birthdays and anniversaries or alert them to a special event that aligns with their interests.
 The details from guest profiles make it easy to tailor these messages so they are relevant—never spam.

-Changes in technology move fast, and getting the right tools in place can make a big difference to the success of your restaurant.
+Changes in technology move fast, and getting the right tools in place can make a big difference to the success of a restaurant.
 Not every restaurant will want or need to implement every tool on this list, but it’s good to know what’s out there.
 Though new tools can be intimidating at first, many owners find that once they start using them, they wonder how they ever lived without them.